-Microsoft has released an update to address vulnerabilities in Microsoft Windows and Office as part of the Microsoft Security Bulletin Summary for February 2010.
-These vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, or operate with elevated privileges.
+CA has released updates to address vulnerabilities in the version of Java JRE bundled with ARCserve Backup.
+These vulnerabilities in Java JRE may allow an attacker to execute arbitrary code, bypass security restrictions, cause a denial-of-service condition, or obtain sensitive information.

-US-CERT encourages users and administrators to review the Oracle security alert and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review the CA security notice CA20100318-01 and apply any necessary updates to help mitigate the risks.

 US-CERT is aware of public reports of malicious code circulating via spam email messages impersonating the Department of Homeland Security (DHS).
 The attacks arrive via unsolicited email messages that may contain subject lines related to DHS or other government activity.
 These messages may contain a link or attachment.
 If users click on this link or open the attachment, they may be infected with malicious code, including the Zeus Trojan.

 US-CERT encourages users and administrators to take the following measures to protect themselves: